-All students must participate in a Graduate Colloquia (NRES 701-1) during their course of studies, complete NRES 700-3 and complete a research methods course approved by their supervisor and the Chair of the NRES graduate program.
+All students must complete Graduate Colloquia NRES 701-.5 twice during their course of studies, NRES 700-3 and a research methods course approved by their supervisor and the Chair of the NRES graduate program.
 These required courses will provide students with an informed, integrated base for understanding multi-faceted resource and environmental issues.
 Elective courses will provide students with the option to pursue their specialized interests.